Last Updated on

 Unitarian Universalists of Charlestown

 The Unitarian Universalists of Charlestown meet monthly to connect residents who are UU and other residents who are interested in progressive religious thinking.
-At these meetings, we also plan other activities, such as small group discussions, social-get-togethers, educational events and services.
-All residents are welcome.
+Our monthly service is usually the 4th Sunday of the month at 1:30 pm in the Maple Terrace Music Room.
+All residents, friends and relatives are welcome.
+At the 1st Wednesday meeting, we plan services, small group discussions, educational events, and social get-togethers.

 |4th Sunday Service||1:30 PM – 2:30 PM||Maple Terrace Music Room|

 |Other events as noted by email, in our meetings, and in the monthly newsletter, see below|

 Unitarian Universalists Of Charlestown

 Who Are We?